H. P. Lovecraft: Legacy

 Lovecraft was relatively unknown during his lifetime.
 While his stories appeared in prominent pulp magazines such as Weird Tales, not many people knew his name.
 He did, however, correspond regularly with other contemporary writers such as Clark Ashton Smith and August Derleth, who became his friends, even though he never met them in person.
 This group became known as the "Lovecraft Circle", since their writings freely borrowed Lovecraft's motifs, with his encouragement.
 He borrowed from them as well.
 For example, he made use of Clark Ashton Smith's Tsathoggua in The Mound.

 After Lovecraft's death, the Lovecraft Circle carried on.
 August Derleth founded Arkham House with Donald Wandrei to preserve Lovecraft's works and keep them in print.
 He added to and expanded on Lovecraft's vision, not without controversy.
 While Lovecraft considered his pantheon of alien gods a mere plot device, Derleth created an entire cosmology, complete with a war between the good Elder Gods and the evil Outer Gods, such as Cthulhu and his ilk.
 The forces of good were supposed to have won, locking Cthulhu and others beneath the earth, the ocean, and elsewhere.
 Derleth's Cthulhu Mythos stories went on to associate different gods with the traditional four elements of fire, air, earth, and water, which did not line up with Lovecraft's original vision of his mythos.
-However, Derleth's ownership of Arkham House gave him a position of authority in Lovecraftiana that would not dissipate until his death, and through the efforts of Lovecraft scholars in the 1970s.
+However, Derleth's ownership of Arkham House gave him a position of authority in Lovecraftiana that did not dissipate until his death, and through the efforts of Lovecraft scholars in the 1970s.